A Guide to Cognitive Behavioral Therapy

 In CBT sessions, a therapist can help a client who’s overgeneralizing to recognize her negative thinking and develop a better approach to her problem.
 For example, she could be proactive and call him at the onset of her worry, instead of waiting anxiously for him to call.

 In addition to overgeneralizing and jumping to conclusions, many other forms of cognitive distortion reinforce our negativity.
-These include:

 • Polarized thinking: “black and white thinking,” whereas we think in extremes.
-A person, event, or situation is either horrible or fantastic; perfect, or entirely worthless.
+A person, event, or situation is either horrible or fantastic — perfect, or entirely worthless.

 • Filtering: This happens when we place a heavy focus on the negatives and ignore the positives.